 The Service also accelerated the implementation of its automated systems to reduce the amount of contact required with tax payers for optimal revenue generation.

-As evidenced in the recent achievement of $16.9m in SFTAS Annual Performance Assessment (APA) for 2019/2020 by Kwara, KW-IRS has ensured accountability and transparency in our internal processes and reporting.
-The Service has also improved significantly in our sequential and systematic reporting through the social, print, and electronic media platforms.
-The activities of KW-IRS in the year 2020 as well as the remarkable performance recorded irrespective of the snags caused by months of lockdown are pointers to our commitment to the welfare of taxpayers and improving the revenue drive of the State.
+As evidenced by Kwara’s recent achievement of $16.9m in SFTAS Annual Performance Assessment (APA) for 2019/2020, KW-IRS has ensured accountability and transparency in its internal processes and reporting.
+The Service has also improved significantly in its sequential and systematic reporting through the social, print, broadcast and electronic media.
+The activities of KW-IRS in year 2020 as well as the remarkable performance recorded irrespective of the snags caused by months of lockdown are pointers to its commitment to the welfare of taxpayers, staff, and stakeholders and in improving the revenue drive of the State.

-However, we are still experiencing a huge incidence of low tax compliance in the State.
-The Service will be implementing a year round sensitization and enforcement sessions with a view to reduce the incidence of tax evasion and under remittances.
+However, the Service is still experiencing a huge incidence of low tax compliance in the State.
+KW-IRS will be implementing all year round sensitization and enforcement, with a view to reduce incidences of tax evasion and under remittances.
 The year 2021 will also herald continuous automation of all relevant revenue lines which will change the mode of collection in several touch points across the State.
-The Service is appealing to all tax payers to join the Service in improving IGR to help the Administration in fulfilling its obligations to the populace.
+The Kwara State Internal Revenue Service (KW-IRS) is appealing to all tax payers and stakeholders in the State to join the Service in the improvement of IGR for the State to help the Governor Abdulrahman Abdulrazaq led administration fulfil its obligations to the populace.

 Executive Chairman, KW-IRS